MyNameIsCarsten/react-timer/README.md

 - The Timer App was inspired by the need for a simple yet effective timer tool for everyday tasks.
 - I would like to thank the React community for providing a powerful framework for building web applications.
+- For this project, I downloaded the “[ding-dong sound effect](https://www.freesoundslibrary.com/ding-ding-sound-effect/)” from Free Sounds Library.